gostonefire/filehashmap/README.md

 available buckets.
 Also, they use a probing technique which means at time of collision they seek (using different techniques) for an available bucket.
 This can be very time-consuming when number of buckets is very large and when we are having only a few free buckets left.
 Linear and Quadratic Probing also suffers from clustering issues.

+#### Note on Quadratic Probing
+Quadratic probing uses a quadratic formula to ensure that probing jumps around and not continue to build on a local cluster, but this also means that without choosing some specific parameters it could end up not finding specific empty records in the map file.

+There are several techniques that can be used to solve this issue and the one chosen in this implementation is using a roundUp2(m) function which can be read about in [Wikipedia](https://en.wikipedia.org/wiki/Quadratic_probing#Quadratic_function) the fifth bullet under examples.

 ### Creating a file hash map:
 The NewFileHashMap function creates a new instance and file(s) are created according choice of collision resolution technique.